Conscientious objection past and present

 Bath Quakers wanted to raise awareness in our local community of the ongoing struggle for the right to conscientious objection and to resist the veneration of warfare, from World War I to the present day.
 This was a three-part project, comprising a public exhibition, a public talk and a specially-commissioned play.

-At the launch of the White Feather Diaries in Bath during Yearly Meeting Gathering in 2014, we made contact with a member of the armed forces who supported people seeking honourable discharge from the army on conscientious grounds during the Troubles in Northern Ireland.
+At the launch of the White Feather Diaries (website no longer available) in Bath during Yearly Meeting Gathering in 2014, we made contact with a member of the armed forces who supported people seeking honourable discharge from the army on conscientious grounds during the Troubles in Northern Ireland.
 This led us to decide to highlight how conscientious objection is a thread that runs through our community and to encourage greater public awareness and participation in the issues.

 A three-part project

 We arranged a public meeting at which Major Richard Beath spoke about his experiences in Northern Ireland, and local Friends Nick and Diana Francis spoke about their parents' experiences as conscientious objectors (COs) in World War II.